kcybulski/prosody-modules/mod_offline_email/README.markdown

 ==================

 -   Currently SMTP sending blocks the whole server.
-This should not be noticable if your mail server is on the same machine as Prosody.
+This should not be noticeable if your mail server is on the same machine as Prosody.
 -   There is not (yet) any way to configure forwarding to an email address other than your JID (idea... use email address in vcard?)
 -   Enable/disable this feature per user?